 (Note: Since its inception in January 2016 I have kept these writings available for free as a service to pioneer the field of spiritual psychology.
-The writings will remain free until the second book, Becoming Soul, is completed.
-Then the books will be more thoroughly edited and no longer be free for viewing except for excerpts.
+Early on I stated that these writings would remain free until the second book, Becoming Soul, was completed.
+That book is now done and I am in the process of editing my original works.
+Once this process is completed these books will no longer be free for viewing except for excerpts.
 Until then please feel free to enjoy what I have done and comment, so long as your comments remain respectful.
 Thank you.)

 ABOUT DR. LISA LOVE

 The original purpose of this site was to bridge the writings of Ken Wilber and the Integral movement with the writings that come from the Ageless Wisdom tradition, specifically along the lines of Alice Bailey, Lucille Cedercrans and some authors from the Theosophical tradition.
 The site continues along these lines, but as it has evolved it is increasingly bringing in my understandings from various spiritual traditions as well.